 The Great Dog by Davide Cali and Miguel Tanco

 The Great Dog is a playful and comforting picture book that is a great summer read.
 A father walks his child down a great hallway of ornate family portraits while retelling their stories.
-Descending from a policeman, an athlete, and an astronaut, the pup wonders what he will be when he is grown up.
-This makes us reminiscent of the long, hot summer days when we pictured what our lives will look like in the future; *cough* my bounce house castle is still under construction.
-The important thing to know, relayed in this book, is that no matter what you are you will be great (and that there is more than meets the eye to all of our great heroes, as noted by the snarky and beautiful illustrations done by Miguel Tanco).
+Descending from a policeman, an athlete, and an astronaut, the pup wonders what he will be when he grows up.
+This makes us reminiscent of the long, hot summer days when we pictured what our lives will look like in the future. *Cough* My bounce house castle might still be under construction.
+The important thing to know, relayed in this book, is that no matter what you are you will be great.
+Plus, there is more than meets the eye to all of our great heroes, as noted by the snarky and beautiful illustrations done by Miguel Tanco.

 That Night, a Monster by Marzena Sowa and Berenika Kolomycka

-You know that feeling after watching a scary movie where everything feels spooky, even the tree right outside your window?
+You know that feeling after watching a scary movie where everything feels spooky?
+Even the tree right outside your window?
 That’s what Tommy, the little boy who went to wake up his parents on a Saturday morning, felt; his mom turned into a fern!
 Of course, she did not turn into a fern, but rather had a bad hair day that got out of control.
 That Night, a Monster is a self-aware graphic novel that plays with our worst fears, but in a light-hearted way that makes you turn around an appreciate what you have.
-Plus, these painted panels by artist Berenika are so silly and relatable at the same time!
+Plus, these painted panels by artist Berenika are so silly and relatable at the same time that they remind us that our fears can be the scariest thing of all!
 The book is on sale August 21, 2018, but is available for pre-order now.

 If you're looking for even more, check out: Boats on the Bay, Book of Bones, Square (it would be an understatement to say we adore everything by the duo Mac Barnett and Jon Klassen!), and The Wild Robot Escapes.

-So there you have it--enough books to fill those times when you are bored in the summer or need a fun, creative pick-me-up.
-We hope you enjoyed those as much as we did and we want to see what books you've enjoyed this summer!
+So there you have it - enough books to fill those times when you are bored in the summer and need a creative pick-me-up.
+We hope you enjoyed them as much as we did and we want to see what books you've enjoyed this summer.
 Show us what you've been reading on Instagram @illustoria_mag and be on the lookout for the release of Issue 7: Black & White.
 You can pre-order it now!